ONSdigital/ras-party/API.md

 ### Get Party Details

-* `GET /party-api/v1/parties/type/B/ref/<ref>`
-  * When generic party type 'B' (business) is requested this returns a generic party representation of the business resource.
-This representation will include any respondents associated with the business and any survey enrolments they have.
 * `GET /party-api/v1/parties/type/B/id/<id>`
   * Same response as above but requires a `party_uuid` rather than a ref.